bryanpgalligan/NutrientYieldsWIO_vp/README.md

 ## Overview

+Tropical artisanal fisheries are a crucial source of dietary nutrients for millions of people but are threatened by climate change and overfishing.
+The need to enhance nutrient production from tropical ecosystems to feed the poor could potentially create a new framework for fisheries science and management.
+Early recommendations have included targeting small fishes and increasing the species richness of fish catches, which would represent a departure from more traditional biomass-based, sustainable yield, and biodiversity conservation approaches.
+To test these recommendations, we compared the outcomes of biomass-based management with hypothesized factors influencing nutrient density in artisanal fish catches in large data sets from nearshore fisheries in the Western Indian Ocean.
+Using machine learning tools and catch reconstruction techniques, we found that enhancing nutrient production depends primarily on achieving biomass-based targets.
+Therefore, some recommendations designed to enhance the nutrient density of catches are expected to reduce nutrient production, overall yields, and biodiversity.

-This repository includes software and summary data associated with a study of nutrient yields from tropical artisanal fisheries in the Western Indian Ocean (WIO).
-All R code and figures are included, but full datsasets are not publicly available.
+This repository includes software and summary data associated with our study of nutrient yields from tropical artisanal fisheries in the Western Indian Ocean.
+All R code is included, but full datsasets are not publicly available.
 Please contact the developer for assistance gaining access to the original (complete) data.

+## Data files

+### National Catch Compositions

+*Filepath*: [data/04_NationalCatchCompositions.rds]<https://github.com/bryanpgalligan/NutrientYieldsWIO_vp/blob/main/data/04_NationalCatchCompositions.rds>

+*Description*: The main data file containing catch compositions will appear as a list object when opened in R. It includes 10 data frames containing taxonomic break downs of the artisanal nearshore catches of each WIO fishery jurisdiction.
+They match the 6 *.csv files listed below, which are the only ones original to this study.
+The other four are direct copies from the [Sea Around Us]<https://www.seaaroundus.org/data/#/eez> database and are publicly available.

+#### Kenya Catch Composition

+#### Madagascar Catch Composition

+#### Mozambique Catch Composition

+#### Reunion Catch Composition

+#### Seychelles Catch Composition

+#### Tanzania Catch Composition

+### National Nutrient Losses

+*Filepath*: [data/05_NationalNutrientLosses.csv]<>

 ## Built with